Ahmed-Ashraf-Marzouk/ontology-project/README.md

 ## Introduction

 This ontology was built for the purpose of the CSE488 course project on Ontologies and the Semantic Web.
-The ontology represents a university and includes the following entities:

-- Departments
-- Staff
-- Students
-- Courses

-The ontology was implemented using Protégé, a free and open-source ontology editor and framework for building intelligent systems.
+The ontology represents a university and it was implemented using Protégé, a free and open-source ontology editor and framework for building intelligent systems.

 ---